← Back to Your IT & Tech Mates

 Neighbourhood Help requests

 Neighbourhood Help can include local tech support, scam safety guidance, phones, tablets, printers, Wi-Fi, home tech, seniors support, family tech, community group support and small business IT.
-Urgent scam, banking, identity, cybercrime or safety issues should be directed to the relevant bank, platform, police, emergency service or specialist service.
+Urgent scam, banking, identity, cybercrime or safety issues should be directed to the relevant bank, service, police, emergency service or specialist service.

 NDIS, aged care and support-organisation technology requests

-Your IT & Tech Mates and Quick Help are not NDIS registered providers, aged care providers, health providers, personal care providers, support coordinators, plan managers, transport providers, crisis services or care-service providers unless expressly and lawfully stated in writing.
+Your IT & Tech Mates and Quick Help are not NDIS registered service partners, aged care service partners, health service partners, personal care service partners, support coordinators, plan managers, transport service partners, crisis services or care-service service partners unless expressly and lawfully stated in writing.

 Our role is limited to IT and technology help, device support, home technology support, repair, pickup/return coordination and related customer-service support.
-Where a request comes from an NDIS service provider, aged care service provider, support worker, carer, family member or organisation, we may assist that organisation and its client, resident, participant or customer with technology needs only, subject to consent, authority, privacy, safety and provider suitability checks.
+Where a request comes from an NDIS service service partner, aged care service service partner, support worker, carer, family member or organisation, we may assist that organisation and its client, resident, participant or customer with technology needs only, subject to consent, authority, privacy, safety and service partner suitability checks.

 We do not provide disability supports, aged care services, health services, personal care, therapy, plan management, support coordination, care advice, emergency support or government-funded care services.
 The person or organisation requesting support remains responsible for confirming funding eligibility, authority to request the work, consent, care-service obligations and any NDIS, aged care, workplace, privacy or safeguarding requirements that apply to them.